-Why does Thanos want to destroy half the Universe?
+Why did Thanos want to destroy half the Universe?

 In the comics, Thanos falls in love with Death (or her physical embodiment) and collects the Infinity Stones to destroy universes and impress her.
 Marvel Studios hinted at this plotline way back in 2012 when a henchman told Thanos to fight the Avengers is to “court death.”
 Thanos smiles.

-But Infinity War’s writers may have since changed their mind about the villain’s motivations.
-Marvel Studios head Kevin Feige has said that Thanos is concerned with overpopulation in the universe, and his solution is to “restore balance” by killing off half of all the living things.
+But Infinity War’s writers must have changed their mind about the villain’s motivations after they filmed that scene.
+In Infinity War, Thanos is concerned with the overpopulation of the universe.
+His solution is to “restore balance” by killing off half of all the living things.
 “He’s evil” is another acceptable answer.

 Why didn’t Thanos just get the Infinity Stones himself before?

-Now also happens to be an opportune time to attack earth, what with the Avengers team broken up.
+2018, when Infinity War took place, also happened to be an opportune time to attack earth, what with the Avengers team broken up.

 Wait, the Avengers broke up?!?

-Here’s a quick summary: Iron Man and Captain America feud over whether the government should regulate superheroes (with Iron Man for and Cap against).
+Here’s a quick summary: Iron Man and Captain America feud over whether the government should regulate superheroes (Iron Man is for and Cap against).
 The rest of the Avengers take sides, minus Hulk and Thor who are too busy testing their gladiatorial skills in space.
 Things end badly, and Iron Man and Cap still aren’t speaking.
 Their breakup makes Thanos’ job all the easier.

-Several actors’ contracts are up after this film and the yet-unnamed Avengers 4 movie, including Chris Evans (Captain America), Chris Hemsworth (Thor), Robert Downey Jr. (Iron Man) and Scarlett Johansson (Black Widow).
-Evans has been very open about the fact that he’s eager to leave the franchise.
+Several actors’ contracts are up after this film, including Chris Evans (Captain America), Chris Hemsworth (Thor), Robert Downey Jr. (Iron Man) and Scarlett Johansson (Black Widow).
+Evans has been very open about the fact that he’s ready to leave the franchise.
 Hemsworth and Downey have also hinted they are done, too.

 But good news: Johansson will probably survive, since Marvel just hired a writer to draft a Black Widow solo flick.
 Actors newer to the franchise like Chadwick Boseman (Black Panther), Tom Holland (Spider-Man) and Benedict Cumberbatch (Doctor Strange) are also probably safe.

-To its credit, Marvel has just decided to lean into the whole “Cap or Thor is probably going to bite it” narrative.
+To its credit, Marvel has just decided to lean into the whole “Cap or Iron Man is probably going to bite it” narrative.
 Feige has openly said some characters will get to ride off into the sunset, and some will meet a bloody end.
-It’s just a matter of whether it happens in this movie or Avengers 4 in 2019.
+It’s just a matter of whether or not that will happen in Avengers: Endgame, which hits theaters April 26.